Student Handbook: Appeals

 - When and if the SCRC decides by majority vote that it needs more information in order to reach its decision, it may call witnesses or request information to the extent it requires.

-- As soon as possible, the Chairperson of the SCRC will inform the accused and the Senior Vice President of Student Affairs of the final decision.
+- As soon as possible, the Chairperson of the SCRC will inform the accused and the Interim Vice President of Student Affairs of the final decision.